chemgymrl/chemgymrl/docs/lesson_2_react.md

 action[3] = 1
 ```

 If we run this code we'll notice that our reward is significantly lower.
-It is now only 1.06 which is a drop-off from our previous set of actions.
+It is a significant drop-off from the reward we get from our previous set of actions.
 Once again, the reason this is happening is that other reactions are taking place instead of the reaction that produces our desired material.
+This is because we add additional reactants such as 1-chlorohexane and 2-chlorohexane.

 The next step for this reaction environment is to write an RL implementation that will allow the agent to solve this problem for you essentially maximizing our output of the desired material!